-The following is a summary of the first session of the Congressional Study Group on Foreign Relations and National Security, a program for congressional staff focused on critically engaging the legal and policy factors that define the role that Congress plays in various aspects of U.S. foreign relations and national security policy.
+The following is a summary of the 19th session of the Congressional Study Group on Foreign Relations and National Security, a program for congressional staff focused on critically engaging the legal and policy factors that define the role that Congress plays in various aspects of U.S. foreign relations and national security policy.

 On February 25, 2022, the Congressional Study Group on Foreign Relations and National Security convened over Zoom to discuss the controversial new policy that the Biden administration had recently rolled relating to the handling of Afghanistan’s central bank assets and efforts to attach them in order to enforce judgments against the Taliban for the 9/11 attacks.
 The policy in question implicated several complex areas of law and policy, which led to a great deal of confusion about what exactly it does.
 It’s also of immense import, given the current economic and humanitarian crisis unfolding in Afghanistan.

 Study group coordinator Scott R. Anderson served as an expert discussion on this topic, given his outside work on the topic.
 He was joined by Alex Zerden of the Center for a New American Security, who previously ran the Treasury Department’s office at Embassy Kabul.

 - Scott R. Anderson, “What’s Happening with Afghanistan’s Assets?,” Lawfare (Feb.
 18, 2022);

 - Jacob Kurtzer and Alex Zerden, “Assessing Economic Crisis Response Options for Afghanistan,” CSIS Commentary (Feb.
 9, 2022);

 - Alex Zerden, “Establishing a Humanitarian Financial Corridor for Afghanistan,” Lawfare (Nov.
 15, 2021).

 In addition, during the discussion, a study group participant shared a related report recently assembled by the Congressional Research Service.